1993–94 NFL playoffs: NFC: Green Bay Packers 28, Detroit Lions 24

 Corey Harris' 45-yard kickoff return gave the Packers good field position, but they were unable to take advantage and had to punt after demoralizing third down play in which Favre overthrew wide open receiver Mark Clayton near the end zone.
 After forcing a punt, Robert Brooks' 21-yard return gave Green Bay the ball on their own 29-yard line with 2:24 left in regulation.
 Favre started off the drive with an 11-yard completion to Edgar Bennett.
 His next pass to tight end Ed West moved the ball 9 yards to midfield.
 Following a 4-yard run by Bennett, Favre's 6-yard completion to Sharpe advanced the team to the Lions 40-yard line.
 On the next play, he took the snap and ran left.
 Kevin Scott, who was covering Sharpe one on one along the right sideline, slowed down a bit when he saw Favre running, just enough for Sharpe to pull ahead of him and Favre launched a 40-yard pass to Sharpe in the end zone for the game winning score.
 Gray was tackled by Green Bay's Marcus Wilson after returning the ensuing kickoff just 8 yards to the 19-yard line, leaving Detroit with 51 seconds and all three timeouts left to drive for the winning touchdown.
 Over the next four plays, Tony Bennett sacked Kramer for 2-yard loss, Sanders picked up 3 yards on a swing pass, and Kramer threw two incompletions.

 Sanders had the best postseason performance of his career, finishing the game with 167 rushing yards.
 Kramer completed 22/31 passes for 248 yards and a touchdown, with two interception.
 Perriman caught 10 passes for 150 yards and a touchdown.
 Favre completed 15/26 passes for 204 yards and three touchdowns, with one interception.
 Sharpe, who had not practiced in the last eight weeks due to turf toe (though he was still able to play in games) and had set the NFL single season record for receptions in their week 17 meeting against Detroit, caught five passes for 101 yards and tied a playoff record with three touchdowns.
 This was Scott's last game in the NFL.

 The Lions lost despite significantly outgaining the Packers in total yards (410–293), first downs (25–16), and time of possession (35:34–24:26).
 "It's just a shame," Lions coach Wayne Fontes said after the game.
 "This team played an excellent football game today and lost.
 They couldn't slow us down."

 This was the final playoff game at the Pontiac Silverdome.
 This was the last time the Lions hosted a playoff game until 2024.
 It was the franchise's first home playoff loss.

 This was featured on NFL's Greatest Games as Favre to Sharpe.
+It was identified as one of the greatest moments in Wisconsin sports history.